litansh/compose-Nginx-Jenkins/README.md

 # Stage 2 - Deploy
 Use docker-compose from the top level of the repository to run the containers:
+Use the -d flag to daemonize the process.

 docker-compose up -d